 Smoking cigarettes while wearing the patch increases the risk of serious adverse effects on the heart and blood vessels.
 This risk increases with age.
 Simply put, women who take hormonal birth control medication should not smoke.

-Ortho-Evra should not be taken by women with a history of:
+In addition to smokers, Ortho Evra should not be taken by women with a history of:

 - High blood pressure